simonmichael/hledger_site/src/faq.md

 Or you could import both entries, but have them transfer to and from an imaginary third account (but this creates extra noise in your journal and reports).

+## Can I do arithmetic calculations in CSV rules ?

+Eg, dividing the amount by 2 ?
+No; currently the best thing is to preprocess the CSV, adding the calculated values as a new field, before converting it with hledger.

 ## Where can I find more help with CSV conversion ?